 Science is everywhere and is important in our daily lives.
 Here at Greenmount, we believe every child is using our CLIMBing skills to become an excellent Scientist.
 To develop these skills we teach Science in a block week so we can immerse ourselves in becoming real scientists!
 We have a strong focus on promoting children’s depth of understanding.
 We do this through an inquiry based approach.
 Children are given an inquiry based question and students are encouraged to explore, ask questions and share ideas to answer the question.
 Teachers plan lessons to build on children’s understanding and needs through our 100% homework fact sheets, finding out what we already know at the beginning of a topic and key scientific vocabulary displayed in each classroom.
-We have many resources in school that support and help children with science understanding through well resourced table tops with high quality reading material to help us in our science journey.
+We have many resources in school that support and help children with their inquiry learning and understanding through well resourced table tops and high quality reading material to help us in our science journey.
 In each topic, children are exposed to real life jobs within the Science industry and famous Scientists (majority BAME and women!) which have shaped the world today so we can develop the scientists of the future!

 At Greenmount our aim is to develop children who are global learners.
 We encourage children to be passionate about the world and to have self-awareness of their place within it.
 They gain an understanding of the Goals of Sustainability and to understand that their actions can affect the wider world.
 Global learning aims to encourage children to feel connected with the wider world, gain experience of debating and communicating with others from different communities and cultures and to be open minded and globally aware.
 Every half term we work towards a ‘Sustainable Development goal,’ where we discuss what we can do to work together to work towards achieving the goals as a global community.